gavinlyonsrepo/ER_OLEDM1_CH1115/README.md

 **Logic lines**
 The logic lines where ALWAYS connected to 3.3 Volts logic during all testing of library.
- The system can also run at 5 volts logic the manufacture has instruction videos connected to an  Arduino Mega.
+ The system can also run at 5 volts logic, the manufacture has instructional videos connected to an  Arduino Mega.

  This wiring Diagram from the manufacturer datasheet showing hardware setup connected to a 3.3 volt system MCU.